mirisuzanne/miriamsuzanne/content/who.rst

-Eric has written, directed and designed enseble theatre productions across the country, including Missa Populi, Untitled #39, Rain /of Terror, Fear/Falling, Danny and the Deep Blue Sea, and Sadomasochism.
+Eric has written, directed and designed enseble theatre productions across the country, including Missa Populi, Untitled #39, Rain /of Terror, Fear/Falling, Danny and the Deep Blue Sea, Sadomasochism, and more.
-A selection of his poetry will be published by EOAGH_ this spring, in a digital adendum to
-"`Troubling the Line`_: Trans and Genderqueer Poetry and Poetics", and exerpts from his new novel will appear in
+A selection of his poetry will be published by EOAGH_ this spring, and exerpts from a new novel will appear in
-`Exit Strata`_'s Print!
-Vol. 3
+`Exit Strata`_ Print!
+Vol 3 this summer.
-and accompanying art installation this summer.

 .. _OddBird: http://oddbird.net/
 .. _Teacup Gorilla: http://teacupgorilla.com/